vijayanant/fossick/content/posts/tech-debt.md

 >
 >-- Ward Cunningham

-He is definitely asking us to write good quality code even when we accrue debt.
+He is asking us to write good-quality code even when we accrue debt.
 __Bad code is bad at explaining the intent of the code.__ It is not clear what was the understanding when you wrote it.
 And when the time comes to refactor, it is that much harder to change the code as you don't understand why it is the way it is.

-The debt is supposed to be easier to payback.
+The debt is supposed to be easier to pay back.
 Bad code makes repayment harder.
 In fact, the debt metaphor works to our advantage only if we write code that is clean enough to be understood and refactor easily when our understanding of the problem improves.